blueridgeboost/blueridgeboost.github.io/src/content/calc.md

 description = ""
 +++

-#### Get Ready for AP Statistics!
+#### Get Ready for AP Calculus AB/BC!

-Join our summer classes in August, to participate in a carefully developed curriculum to review probabilities, statistics, and linear, quadratic and exponential functions.
+Join our summer classes in August to participate in a carefully developed curriculum to review linear, quadratic, polynomial, exponential, and trigonometric functions.

 #### Tutoring

-Contact us for problem solving sessions!
+Contact us for problem-solving sessions!